elamont174/chem-quiz/README.md

 - A grey background was used for the question container to provide contrast to the text.
 A neutral colour was used for a clean look.

 - The font "Outfit" is a sans-serif font.
-Sans serif fonts are considered to be easier to read for students with dysleixa and autism - since this quiz is designed for teenagers, this was considered to be an important accessibility requirement.
+Sans serif fonts are considered to be easier to read for students with dyslexia and autism - since this quiz is designed for teenagers, this was considered to be an important accessibility requirement.
 Outfit in particular looked clean, classic and in-keeping with the 'Science' theme of the quiz which is why it was chosen.

 ### Wireframes
 ![Wireframe for ChemQuiz](assets/images/chemquiz-wireframe.png)